newlogic-digital/core/README.md

 It doesn't matter if you use Nette, Symfony or Laravel - the structure can be freely adjusted as needed - `resources` and` public`, `src` and` dist` or `app/assets` and` www`

-It's up to you - all paths are freely configurable in `vite.config.js` config
+It's up to you - all paths are freely configurable via `vite.config.js` config

 ### 📦 Modularity

 Newlogic Core uses [Vituum](https://vituum.dev) and [Vite](https://vitejs.dev) for frontend tooling.

-Source files are divided by modules inside `src` directory - styles, scripts, templates, emails, assets.
+Source files are divided by modules inside `src` directory - styles, scripts, templates, data, emails, assets.
 It is optional which modules you want to use for the project, simple delete the directory.
 You really only use what you want to use.

-## 🪄 Instalation
+## 🪄 Get started

 ```sh
 npm i @newlogic-digital/core --save-dev